79. Saugatuck Fruit Exchange / Coghlin Park

 Date: 1917

-An important part of the local economy, the Saugatuck Fruit Exchange was a large factory-like structure with offices, docks for unloading the wagons and trucks of local growers, fruit sorting and storage areas, shipping docks, and a spur connecting it to the Interurban train.
-Men and women working at the Fruit Exchange during the 1930s were paid the sum of 15 and 10 cents per hour, respectively.
-The building was owned by the local Cooperative Fruit Association and later became part of the Harris Pie factory; it was demolished in the 1990s to make way for a new development that did not materialize.
-Local residents Fritz and Thelma Coghlin donated the property to the City of Saugatuck several years ago for a new waterside park, now known as Coghlin Park.
+In 1917, with fruit cultivation a major economic engine, the local Cooperative Fruit Association purchased a former skating rink to be a hub for sorting, grading and packing locally-grown fruit.
+The Saugatuck Fruit Exchange had wagon and truck bays, fruit sorting equipment, storage areas, shipping docks, and a spur connecting to the Interurban electric railroad.
+Men and women working at the Fruit Exchange during the 1930s were paid 15 and 10 cents per hour, respectively.
+The building later became part of the Lloyd J. Harriss Pie factory.
+Soon after the pie factory closed in 1998 structure was demolished, some claim suspiciously, to make way for a retail development that never materialized.
+Local residents Fritz and Thelma Coghlin donated $1.2 million in 2001 to acquire the land for a waterside park, now known as Coghlin Park.